mertguneridudu/customer-performance-xyz-analysis/README.md

 ---

-> **Disclaimer:** All customer and sales data used in this project is fictional and anonymized for illustrative purposes only.
+> **Important Note:** Developed as a personal project during my tenure at a company, this workbook contains only **placeholder and anonymized** data.
+All customer information, sales figures, and other metrics have been completely altered; no real company data is present.
+This project is shared for the purpose of illustrating the methodology and functionality it employs.